Fear and Greed Index

 By quantifying these emotions, the index provides insights into market sentiment and potential price movements.

-Components of the fear and greed index
+Key elements of the fear & greed index

 The Fear & Greed Index is calculated using seven distinct indicators, each highlighting different aspects of market behaviour: